 - a.
 Athletes must have a muscle power deficit of at least 6 points regardless of limb distribution with at least one muscle group scoring 3 or less, OR - b.
-Athletes must have a standing height of less than or equal to 140cm. - Athletes must have hypertonia present in a key muscle group in at least 1 limb with a minimum MAS score of 2., OR - d.
-Athletes must demonstrate an observable moderate-level involvement of motor ataxia in one (1) limb mild involvement of motor ataxia in at least two (2) limbs., OR - e.
-Athletes must demonstrate an observable moderate-level involvement of dyskinesia in one (1) limb mild involvement of dyskinesia in at least two (2) limbs.
+Athletes must have a standing height of less than or equal to 140cm. - c.
+Athletes must have hypertonia present in a key muscle group in at least 1 limb with a minimum MAS score of 2., OR - d.
+Athletes must demonstrate an observable moderate-level involvement of motor ataxia in one (1) limb mild involvement of motor ataxia in at least two (2) limbs Athletes must demonstrate an observable involvement of Ataxia in 1 body area, considering the limbs, head, and trunk., OR - e.
+Athletes must demonstrate an observable moderate-level involvement of dyskinesia in one (1) limb mild involvement of dyskinesia in at least two (2) limbsobservable involvement of Athetosis in 1 body area, considering the limbs, head, and trunk.
 OR - f.
 Athletes must have a ROM score of 6 or more regardless of limb distribution

+VII.
 7. Sport specific test

 - 1. The sport specific test will be carried out on a climbing wall.
 The athlete will be asked to climb at the limit of their ability.
 Classifiers will observe the athlete throughout the sport specific testing, on and off the wall.
 The observations of the classifiers will encompass climbing style, impact of impairment, compensation strategies and performance. - 2.
 The climbing route/s will be selected by the classifiers, it will not be a pre-determine route.
 The route selected will be appropriate for the sport classes under consideration.
 An athlete should be prepared to climb at the limit of their ability at the start of the sport specific testing time, any warm-up required should be complete by the athlete prior to their allocated sport specific test time. - 3.
 A sport specific test may take place on a top rope or boulder wall, if a boulder wall is used it must be agreed between the athlete, coach and classifier that there are no safety issues. - 4.
 A climber should expect to make establish attempts on approximately 2 top rope climbs or 5 boulder problems.
-This may vary between athletes due to different observation requirements however the athlete should expect approximately 30 minutes of assessment. - 5.
-Climbers will be allowed sufficient time to rest between attempts whilst ensuring the test can still be completed in the reasonable time. - 6.
+This may vary between athletes due to different observation requirements however the athlete should expect approximately 30 minutes of assessment.

+- 5. Climbers will be allowed sufficient time to rest between attempts whilst ensuring the test can still be completed in the reasonable time. - 6.
 Observations made during the sport specific testing will inform an athletes' sport class in conjunction with any other information gathered during the process of classification.